 If you've been waiting for inspiration to strike before you take those scuba diving lessons, here's something for you.
-In Mexico's Yucatan Peninsula, visit Cenote Angelita (or Little Angel) and then get ready to experience a dive unlike any other.
-A 10 to 15 minute drive south of Tulum, Cenote Angelita is an advanced scuba diving cenote (or water-filled cave) that houses a surreal surprise.

-An underwater river flows through the ocean!
+In Mexico's Yucatan Peninsula, visit Cenote Angelita (“Little Angel”) and then get ready to experience a dive unlike any other.
+Just a ten to fifteen minute drive south of Tulum will lead you to Cenote Angelita—an advanced scuba diving cenote (water-filled cave) that houses a surreal surprise: an underwater river that flows through the ocean!

-Divers can actually swim right through the false floor or mystical cloud that resembles a flowing river.
-With fallen leaves and branches lining the “river,” you can't help but think you're in a mystical forest!
+Divers can actually swim right through this cloud, which magically resembles a flowing body of water.
+With fallen leaves and branches lining the “river,” you can't help but think you're in a mystical forest.

 “Now you descend through the cloud, for a minute you can't see anything except for the brownish glow of your lights and maybe you bump into a branch or two in the murk then you are through and realize that there is a black abyss below you still, the water is very clear, but your light doesn't illuminate anything below, the beam is swallowed up in blackness.
-You are already at 33m/100ft and you go a little farther down and move away from the slope of the cone of debris in the middle and look up at the dim glow of light coming through the foggy layer above…
+You are already at 33m/100ft and you go a little farther down and move away from the slope of the cone of debris in the middle and look up at the dim glow of light coming through the foggy layer above…”

 “Now that was a diving adventure that you will never forget.”